elesto-dao/elesto/docs/Explanation/ADR/adr-004-light-client-resolver.md

 The resolve function returns the DID document in its abstract form (a map).
 The resolveRepresentation function returns a byte stream of the DID Document formatted in the corresponding representation.

-### Resovler implementation
+### Resolver implementation

-The resolvers will use a GRPC client based on the cosmos-sdk protobuffer implementation.
-This will connect to a full elesto node to get data.
+The resolvers will use a gRPC client based on the Cosmos SDK protobuffer implementation to connect to a full Elesto node to get data.

-### Light Client
+### Light client

-To enable the resolver to have the same guarantees about it's data as querying the blockchain directly we leverage a light client protocol.
+To enable the resolver to have the same guarantees about its data as querying the blockchain directly, we leverage a light client protocol.

 Light clients are assumed to be initialized once from a trusted source with a trusted header and validator set.
 The light client protocol allows a client to then securely update its trusted state by requesting and verifying a minimal set of data from a network of full nodes (at least one of which is correct).